 Whether you are on Mac, Windows, iOS, or Android, open any of the browsers you prefer and go to Clideo’s Video Resizer.
 Click the blue “Choose file” button to add your file.

 It can be of any format — MP4, AVI, JPEG, MOV, PNG, or any other.
-You can even add a link to the visual that is on the internet by clicking on the small arrow.
+You can even add a link from your Dropbox or Google drive cloud storage by clicking on the small arrow.

 Change the aspect ratio